davidwhitney/shock/README.md

 You can force `shock` to wait for user input - `Press ANY key to exit` - so that you can read diagnostic output messages by passing the command line argument `-interactive`

+If a single task is selected, and the task returns an `int`, then it will be cascaded out as an exit code.

 # Modifying the conventions

 Before shock executes anything, it allows you to modify it's discovery and selection conventions in your client code.